1And when King Hezekiah heard it, he tore his clothes and covered himself with sackcloth and went into the house of Yahweh.

 8And Rab-shakeh returned and found the king of Assyria warring against Libnah, for he had heard that he had departed from Lachish.

-9Now Sennacherib had heard a report concerning Tirhakah king of Ethiopia saying, “Behold, he has come out to fight against you.”
-So he sent messengers back to Hezekiah, saying,
+9Now Sennacherib had heard a report concerning Tirhakah king of Ethiopia saying, “He has come out to fight against you.”
+When he heard it, he sent messengers to Hezekiah, saying,

 10“This is what you are to say to Hezekiah king of Judah: ‘Do not let your god in whom you trust deceive you, saying, “Jerusalem will not be given into the hand of the king of Assyria.”